stasemsoft/FontysICT-sem1/docs/basic/resultaatformulier.md

 <!-- TRANSLATED by md-translate -->
-# Wat kan ik als ik de basis beheers?
+# Wat do I learn from these Basics?

-## Toelichting Oriënterend level
+## Info on the orienting level

 You apply the following programming concepts and have examples showing that you control the following concepts: